InOr3p/obsidian-notes/COD/Path traversal.md

 ### Encoded traversal sequence bypass

 In some contexts, such as in a URL path or the `filename` parameter of a `multipart/form-data` request, web servers may strip any directory traversal sequences before passing your input to the application.
-You can sometimes bypass this kind of sanitization by URL encoding, or even double URL encoding, the `../` characters.
+You can sometimes bypass this kind of sanitization by URL encoding, or even double URL encoding the `../` characters.
 This results in `%2e%2e%2f` and `%252e%252e%252f` respectively.

 ###### Lab: File path traversal, traversal sequences stripped with superfluous URL-decode